Cam-Can-Do/Veilcat-OSCP-Methodology/Additional Notes/SQL Injection.md

 6. Extract sensitive data from identified tables
 7. Attempt privilege escalation or command execution if possible

-## SQLMap Usage

-SQLMap automates SQL injection exploitation.
-Use for confirmed injection points to save time.
-Start with basic enumeration before attempting shells.
-Always use batch mode during OSCP exam to avoid interactive prompts.
-Be aware that automated tools may be noisy and trigger defenses.

 ## Common Bypasses

 ### Comment Syntax